-LVDS DIFFERENTIAL OUTPUT VOLTAGE (V{OD}) is the absolute value of the difference between the differential output pair voltages (V_D + and V_D -), each measured with respect to ground.
+LVDS Differential Output Voltage (V{OD}) is the absolute value of the difference between the differential output pair voltages (V_D+ and V_D-), each measured with respect to ground.
+MISSING CODES are those output codes that will never appear at the ADC outputs.
+The ADC is guaranteed not to have any missing codes.